knutmerket/anheituan/content/pages/joining_a_buy.md

 - Ask questions about any of the teas
 - Claim one or more teas

+(I will try to respond as fast as possible, but it may sometimes take a couple of days.)

 ---

 ### 🧾 What Happens After You Email